inet-framework/inet-showcases/docs/visualizer/advanced/index.md

 <ul>
 <li><p>
-The <var>IntegratedCanvasVisualizer</var> contains all Canvas visualizer simple modules, while the <var>IntegratedOsgVisualizer</var> contains all Osg visualizer simple modules.
+The `IntegratedCanvasVisualizer` contains all Canvas visualizer simple modules, while the `IntegratedOsgVisualizer` contains all Osg visualizer simple modules.
 </p></li>

 <li><p>
-The <var>IntegratedVisualizer</var> contains an <var>IntegratedCanvasVisualizer</var> and an <var>IntegratedOsgVisualizer</var>.
+The `IntegratedVisualizer` contains an `IntegratedCanvasVisualizer` and an `IntegratedOsgVisualizer`.
 Thus it contains all available visualizer simple modules.
 </p></li>
 </ul>

 <li><p>
-By including an <var>IntegratedVisualizer</var> in the network, the features of all contained visualizers are available in the simulation using the network, both in 2D and 3D.
+By including an `IntegratedVisualizer` in the network, the features of all contained visualizers are available in the simulation using the network, both in 2D and 3D.
 The parameters of the visualizer simple modules can be configured from the ini file.
 </p></li>